MedVision: Benchmarking Quantitative Medical Image Analysis: Metric Definition

 Since the detection and measurement metrics are calculated only on the successfully parsed predictions, indicating the model prediction accuracy, we also report metrics that reflect both the instruction-following ability and prediction accuracy:

-where $\mathbb{I}(x)$ is the step function that returns 1 for $x\geq 0$. $\text{MRE}_{<k}$ is the proportion of samples with relative error less than $k$.
-Similarly, IoU$_{>k}$ is the proportion of samples with IoU greater than $k$, defined as:
+where $\mathbb{I}(x)$ is the step function that returns 1 for $x\geq 0$. $\text{MRE}_{<k}$ indicates the proportion of samples with relative error less than $k$.
+Similarly, IoU$_{>k}$ indicates the proportion of samples with IoU greater than $k$, defined as: